Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 3. Unification of a single elementary particle and a single unit-field: A single particle ( )

 \subsection{3.2.
 Physical properties of the single particle based on the generalized energy-mass relation for the single unit-field}

 Physical properties of the above-described free unit-field (particle) are summarized and interpreted as follows.
 The generalized Einstein energy-mass relations (\ref{eq3abc}) and (\ref{eq36abc}) and the respective equations of motion (\ref{eq8abc}) and (\ref{eq45abc}) have been derived by using the de Broglie wave (\ref{eq2abc}), which is the particular configuration of a free unit-field associated with an elementary particle.
 The present model assumes that the energy-mass relations (\ref{eq3abc}) and (\ref{eq36abc}) with the respective equations of motion (\ref{eq8abc}) and (\ref{eq45abc}) do determine the unit-field configuration of any relativistic or non-relativistic free elementary particle that satisfies the Einstein energy-mass relation (\ref{eq1abc}).
-In other words, the generalized energy-mass relations (\ref{eq3abc}) and (\ref{eq36abc}) for the free unit-field determining by the equations of motion (\ref{eq8abc}) and (\ref{eq45abc}) with the initial and boundary conditions imposed are {\it{valid}} for the {\it{all-known free elementary particles}}.
+That is to say that the generalized energy-mass relations (\ref{eq3abc}) and (\ref{eq36abc}) for the free unit-field determining by the equations of motion (\ref{eq8abc}) and (\ref{eq45abc}) with the initial and boundary conditions imposed are {\it{valid}} for the {\it{all-known free elementary particles}}.
 There is no difference between the values of the Einstein energy-mass determining by Eq. (\ref{eq1abc}) of a free point particle and the generalized energy-mass given by Eqs. (\ref{eq3abc}) and (\ref{eq36abc}) for the free unit-field associated with this particle.
-Equations (\ref{eq8abc}) and (\ref{eq45abc}) look like the Klein-Gordon-Fock equations of the relativistic quantum field theory.
-However, in contrast to the Klein-Gordon-Fock equation describing the global infinite field of particles, Eqs. (\ref{eq8abc}) and (\ref{eq45abc}) are formulated and interpreted as a single-particle relativistic equation similar to the Schr{\"o}dinger equation for the de Broglie wave of the matter associated with a non-relativistic particle.
+Equations (\ref{eq8abc}) and (\ref{eq45abc}) look like the Klein-Gordon-Fock equation of the relativistic quantum field theory.
+However, in contrast to the Klein-Gordon-Fock equation of quantum field theory describing the global infinite field of particles (scalar bosons), Eqs. (\ref{eq8abc}) and (\ref{eq45abc}) are formulated and interpreted as a single-particle relativistic equation similar to the Schr{\"o}dinger equation for the de Broglie wave of the matter associated with a non-relativistic particle. {\it{It could be mentioned again that the Klein-Gordon-Fock equation has been originally formulated and interpreted by the authors as a single-particle equation analogous to the Schr{\"o}dinger equation}}.